 Even with Court involvement to protect children from further abuse by the issuance of protective orders and the removal of perpetrators from neighborhoods, it is physically impossible for law enforcement officials to provide protection for these children twenty-four hours a day, indefinitely.
 Child perpetrators are fully aware of this and continue to find ways to access and further harm their victims.

 Many children that are abused do not qualify for therapy funding.
 Reasons vary, but the most common are: cases that did not meet the basic requirements of the rules of evidence, and are summarily closed or a child that has obviously been abused and is too frightened to provide enough evidence for the case to be pursued.
-"Chief" notes that children who feel safe and protected are more capable and likely to tell the truth regarding their abuse because threats made by an abuser are offset by the presence of dedicated protective bikers that have now become family.
+Children who feel safe and protected are more capable and likely to tell the truth regarding their abuse because threats made by an abuser are offset by the presence of dedicated, and protective bikers that have now become family.

 The following behaviors have been documented in the children B.A.C.A. supports: